Legit-Labs/legitify/docs/gitlab/project/no_signed_commits.md

 ### Remediation
 1. Make sure you have owner permissions
-2. Go to the projects's settings -> Repository page
+2. Go to the project's settings -> Repository page
+3. Enter 'Push Rules' tab
-3. Enter "Push Rules" tab.
-Set the "Reject unsigned commits" checkbox
+4. Set the 'Reject unsigned commits' checkbox